 An employee who has received a RIF notice and is being involuntarily separated from an agency due to reduction-in-force or transfer of function, or because of his or her decision to decline relocation (including transfer of function), may elect to use annual leave and remain on the agency’s rolls after the date the employee otherwise would have been separated in order to establish initial eligibility for immediate retirement, including discontinued service or voluntary early retirement.
 The same option is also available to acquire eligibility to continue health benefits into retirement.

 Employees generally do not have an entitlement to advance annual leave; supervisors may grant such leave consistent with agency policy, up to the amount of annual leave an employee would accrue in the remainder of the leave year.
 A Presidential memo of January 15, 2015, strongly encouraged granting advanced annual leave when an employee makes a request for foster care placement in the employee’s home or for bonding with a healthy newborn or newly adopted child, regardless of the person’s current leave balance.
 Advanced leave also is available for certain situations related to elder care.

 See the Handbook on Leave and Workplace Flexibilities for Childbirth, Adoption and Foster Care and the Handbook on Workplace Flexibilities and Work-Life Programs for Elder Care under the Fact Sheets tab at www.opm.gov/policy-data-oversight/pay-leave/leave-administration/fact-sheets.

-In most cases, when an employee who is indebted for advance annual leave separates from federal service, he or she is required to refund the amount of advance leave for which he or she is indebted.
+In most cases, an employee who is indebted for advance annual leave separates from federal service is required to refund the amount.

 Call to Military Duty

-When called to active military duty, employees may use their annual leave, receive a lump-sum payment for it, or have it remain to their credit for use upon their return to civilian duty.
+When called to active military duty, employees may use their accumulated annual leave, receive a lump-sum payment for it, or have it remain to their credit for use upon their return to civilian duty.